 |Vet-Kem Ovitrol Plus Flea and Tick Shampoo||Check Price|

 |SENTRY Oatmeal Flea and Tick Shampoo for Dogs||Check Price|

 Dangers of Some Flea Control Products

 However, certain commercial dog flea shampoo and flea control products still contain toxic chemicals.
-While these chemicals may be effective at killing fleas, they can also leech into a dog's body through skin, causing health problems over time.
+While these chemicals may be effective at killing fleas, they can also leech into a dog's body through the skin, causing health problems over time.

-The Humane Society of the United States and the Center for Public Integrity (CPI) have also published reports, showing how health issues related to common pesticides have increased by almost 300% in the last 10 years.
+The Humane Society of the United States and the Center for Public Integrity (CPI) have also published reports showing how health issues related to common pesticides have increased by almost 300% in the last 10 years.

-One of the ingredients mentioned very often in these reports are pyrethrins; however, while cats are more sensitive to this compound, pyrethrins, pyrethrin based shampoos and pyrethroids are completely safe for dogs and will not cause any toxicity.
+One of the ingredients mentioned very often in these reports is pyrethrins; however, while cats are more sensitive to this compound, pyrethrins, pyrethrin-based shampoos, and pyrethroids are completely safe for dogs and will not cause any toxicity.